oliverroer/encryptonize-samples/kotlin/README.md

 ## Features

-The app includes a basic UI.
-By clicking "PUT NEW MESSAGE", a new message will be created (simply including the current date and time), encrypted and stored in Firestore.
-Any new message in Firestore (with a specific type) will be displayed below the button.
+The app includes a basic UI:
+* By clicking "PUT NEW MESSAGE", a new message will be created (simply including the current date and time), encrypted and stored in Firestore.
+* Any new message in Firestore (with a specific type) will be displayed below the button.

 ![Screenshot](./img/app.png)